gemadam/SE-final-project/README.md

 > **Subfolder** - Folder located inside Input/Destination directory hierarchy.
 Can contain other subfolders.

 > **User** - Person using the system for his or her own knowledge purposes.

+> **Log file** - log file is a file that records events that occur after user's request for flattening process.

 ## Use case model